eknkc/minwq/README.md

 * `data` [required] - Job payload
 * `delay` [optional] - Delay job execution (in milliseconds)
 * `unique` [optional] - If provided, only a single living job can have the unqiue token, additional push requests will fail.
-* `priority` [optional] - Integer, denoting the job priority.
-Higher gets executed first.
+* `replace` [optional] - Boolean.
+If a unique key is provided and a duplicate job is pushed, it is ignored by default.
+Provide replace: true to replace the older job with new one.
 * `callback(err, jobid)` - Gets called when the job is created

 ***